AmberAftab1/AmberAftab1.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Amber Aftab
-description: Blue Ham is a PhD candidate at Broom University.
+description: Amber Aftab is a PhD candidate at Virginia Polytechnic Institute and State University.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords:
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+I am a PhD candidate at Virginia Polytechnic Institute and State University.
+I did my Bachelors in Computer Science from the Lahore University of Management Sciences in Pakistan.
+My area of research is Human Computer Interaction.
+More specifically, I work towards creating interactive systems that facilitate empathy.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>